 Diego Maradona certainly follows that template, and is a mesmerising two hours that delves into the psyche of the squat Argentine cheat and leaves the viewer with an unfamiliar sense of sympathy.

 Where to begin with Maradona, or indeed, where to end?
-His story continues in earnest to this day.
-Instead of attempting a chronological hagiography of his amazing life to date, the film distils the essence of the man down to his turbulent time at Napoli, starting with his 1984 move from Barcelona.
+His story continued in earnest throughout his life.
+Instead of attempting a chronological hagiography of his amazing life, the film distils the essence of the man down to his turbulent time at Napoli, starting with his 1984 move from Barcelona.

 By today’s standards, that seems an unorthodox transfer, the loose equivalent of a young Lionel Messi joining Newcastle.
 In the early-80s, however, the landscape of European football was very different.